josStorer/RWKV-Runner/README.md

 - Fully compatible with the OpenAI API, making every ChatGPT client an RWKV client.
 After starting the model, open http://127.0.0.1:8000/docs to view more details.
 - Automatic dependency installation, requiring only a lightweight executable program
+- Configs with 2G to 32G VRAM are included, works well on almost all computers
 - User-friendly chat and completion interaction interface included
 - Easy-to-understand and operate parameter configuration
 - Built-in model conversion tool